TheMasterOfDisasters/MeloTTS/README.md

 ### v0.0.5 (Planned)
 - Add V2 models
 - Add V3 models
+- Create new repo (Melotts-base) with image containing models so build have more space in the future

 ### v0.0.4 (09.08.2025)
 - **Dependency updates** for improved performance and stability.